 Create Mysql user and database for Nextcloud

-Login to mysql cli –
+Login to MySQL CLI –

 CREATE USER 'sohail'@'localhost' IDENTIFIED BY 'some_pass'; GRANT ALL PRIVILEGES ON *.* TO 'sohail'@'localhost' WITH GRANT OPTION; CREATE database nextcloud; GRANT ALL PRIVILEGES ON nextcloud.* TO 'sohail'@'localhost'; FLUSH PRIVILEGES;

-There are multiple ways we can install & setup Nextcloud on our server but the easiest is using the web installer.
-Nextcloud team has built an easy to use web installer to install and setup the service easily.
+There are multiple ways we can install & set up Nextcloud on our server, but the easiest is using the web installer.
+Nextcloud team has built an easy-to-use web installer to install and set up the service easily.

-All we need to do is download the web installer and run the setup from web browser.
+All we need to do is download the web installer and run the setup from the web browser.

 Download web installer using

 wget and move it in

 wget https://download.nextcloud.com/server/installer/setup-nextcloud.php && sudo mv setup-nextcloud.php /var/www/html Make the apache server own the server directory to avoid any permission related issues. sudo chown -R www-data /var/www/html